-- Review the material taught in class each day
+- Review the material taught in class each day.

-- Reinforce skills taught in class
+- Reinforce skills taught in class.

-- Prepare for examinations
+- Prepare for examinations.

-- Work on long-range assignments
+- Work on long-range assignments.

-- Catch up on any missed assignments
+- Catch up on any missed assignments.

-- Complete written and extra projects
+- Complete extra projects.

-- Finish work not completed in class
+- Finish work not completed in class.

-- Preview the following day's material
+- Preview the following day's material.

 Students in grades 1 through 8 can expect to do homework each weekday evening.
-In addition, Middle School students can expect homework on the weekends.
+In addition, Upper School students can expect homework on the weekends.
 While parental involvement with homework is encouraged, students should assume responsibility for seeing that homework is completed and turned in.
 For additional information concerning homework and absences (see "Attendance" section).

-Student Work (Middle School)
+Student Work (Upper School)

 Students are expected to complete all work in a timely manner.
-Assignment deadlines are posted in RenWeb.
 Work that is not complete by the deadline is considered late and subject to late work grading provisions.